Primary navigation

 2. Your server runs the handler, fetches authoritative data, and returns structuredContent, _meta, and UI metadata.

-3. ChatGPT loads the HTML template linked in the tool descriptor (served as text/html+skybridge) and injects the payload through window.openai.
+3. ChatGPT loads the HTML template linked in the tool descriptor (served as text/html;profile=mcp-app) and delivers tool inputs/results to the iframe over the MCP Apps bridge (for example, ui/notifications/tool-result).

 5. The model reads structuredContent to narrate what happened, so keep it tight and idempotent—ChatGPT may retry tool calls.